nzzdev/Storytelling-Styleguide/pages/style/guidelines.md

 src: "assets/guidelines/guidelines-pie_1@1x.png 1x, assets/guidelines/guidelines-pie_1@2x.png 2x"
 ```

-We don't use pie charts to compare the parts of two or more
+- Use pie charts to compare the parts of two or more

 ```image
 plain: true